GLEF = small intake + diversified student mix + CFA® Institute University Affiliation Program + fully supported by 2 departments and 2 faculties.

 Abundant internship and exchange opportunities are provided to the GLEF students.
 Almost all of them have the opportunity to participate in exchange for studying in an overseas university for one term or more, during their penultimate years.
 Internship opportunities in terms of placement or invitation-to-apply are always available.
 Practicum is also provided in the form of self-sought internship or company sponsored projects.

 The importance of practicum and internships cannot be overstated.
-Jackie said, ‘When people heard that you study economics, they might think you’re studying economic theories.
+Jackie said, ‘When people hear that you study economics, they might think you’re studying economic theories.
 This is probably the biggest misunderstanding of our programme.
 In GLEF, we also focus on putting economic theory into practice.
 For example, there are courses that ask you to do reports on specific financial or economic issues.
 And through this kind of training, GLEF students are ready for the real-life challenges when they go into the real world.’

 Jackie wishes to work in the financial industry in future.
 ‘With the solid training from this programme, I am convinced that I possess the ability to do well in my future career,’ a confident Jackie said.